 David L. Boren Scholarships and Fellowships are sponsored by the National Security Education Program (NSEP), a major federal initiative designed to build a broader and more qualified pool of U.S. citizens with foreign language and international skills.
 In exchange for funding, Boren award recipients agree to work in the federal government for a period of at least one year.
 Applications run on a yearly cycle.
 For more information visit the Boren Awards web site or contact the Office of International Programs.

-Congratulations to our CSU Student who has been awarded the prestigious Benjamin A. Gilman International Scholarship with awards ranging from $3000 to $5000 for study abroad this Spring.
+Congratulations to our CSU Students who has been awarded the prestigious Benjamin A. Gilman International Scholarship with awards ranging from $3000 to $5000 for study abroad.

 The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are planning to study abroad.
 The program aims to diversify the kinds of students who study abroad and the countries and regions where they go by supporting undergraduates who might otherwise not participate due to financial constraints.

-The deadline for Summer and Fall 2013 awards is March 5th, 2013.
-Attend a Gilman Workshop, Wednesday, February 20th or Tuesday, February 26th or visit the Gilman International Scholarship web site for more information.
+The deadline for Summer and Fall 2014 awards will be March 4, 2014.
+Gilman Workshops to help CSU students will be announced in January and take place in February or visit the Gilman International Scholarship web site for more information.

-Chase Jones, an Environmental Engineering major, will be studying in Hungary this spring.
+Michael Bent, an Art major, will be studying in France this Spring.

-Josiah Savig, a Sociology major, will be studying in Argentina this fall.
+Dustin Clark, an Anthropology major, will be studying in Japan this Spring.

-Zeenat Schultz, a Business Administration major, will be studying in United Arab Emirates this fall.
+Devon Aimes, a Business Administration major, will be studying in China this Spring.

 Almost 70% of Americans do not own a passport and less than 1% of American college students study abroad each year.
 Become one of the few!